faiz-hasan11/MLAlgorithmsFromScratch/README.md

 #### Accuracy

 The model achieved an accuarcy of approx 92% with Learning Rate = 0.0001 and Number Of Iterations = 1000

+### KNN

+K nearest neighbors is a supervised machine learning algorithm often used in classification problems.
+It works on the simple assumption that “The apple does not fall far from the tree” meaning similar things are always in close proximity.
+This algorithm works by classifying the data points based on how the neighbors are classified.
+Any new case is classified based on a similarity measure of all the available cases.

+#### Concepts about KNN

+- **Lazy Learning Algorithm** — It is a lazy learner because it does not have a training phase but rather memorizes the training dataset.
+- **Case-Based Learning Algorithm** -The algorithm uses raw training instances from the problem domain to make predictions and is often referred to as an instance based or case-based learning algorithm.
+Case-based learning implies that KNN does not explicitly learn a model.
+Rather it memorizes the training instances/cases which are then used as “knowledge” for the prediction phase.
+- **Non-Parametric** — A non-parametric method has either a fixed number of parameters regardless of the data size or has no parameters.
+In KNN, irrespective of the size of data, the only unknown parameter is K.

+#### What is K in KNN algorithm?

+K in KNN is the number of nearest neighbors considered for assigning a label to the current point.
+K is an extremely important parameter and choosing the value of K is the most critical problem when working with the KNN algorithm.
+The process of choosing the right value of K is referred to as parameter tuning and is of great significance in achieving better accuracy.
+Most data scientists usually choose an odd number value for K when the number of classes is 2.

+#### When should you use KNN Algorithm?

+KNN algorithm is a good choice if you have a small dataset and the data is noise free and labeled.
+When the data set is small, the classifier completes execution in shorter time duration.
+If your dataset is large, then KNN, without any hacks, is of no use.

+#### How does KNN work?

+- Choose a value for K. K should be an odd number.
+- Find the distance of the new point to each of the training data.
+- Find the K nearest neighbors to the new data point.
+- For classification, count the number of data points in each category among the k neighbors.
+New data point will belong to class that has the most neighbors.

+#### How is the distance calculated?

+Distance can be calculated using =>
+- Euclidean distance
+- Manhattan distance
+- Hamming Distance
+- Minkowski Distance

+Here I have used Euclidean Distance.